jhlagado/ASMOV/README.md

 ## Data width

-MINTY can work in two modes: _byte mode_ and _word mode_.
+ASMOV can work in two modes: _byte mode_ and _word mode_.
 In byte mode, all values are assumed to be 8 bits, while in word mode, all values are assumed to be 16 bits.
 The user can change the mode to byte mode by using the command /byt.
 The user can change to word mode with the command /wrd.

-The default mode for MINTY is word mode.
+The default mode for ASMOV is word mode.
 This means that if the user does not specify a mode, all values will be assumed to be
 16 bits.

-When MINTY is in word mode, the following rules apply:
+When ASMOV is in word mode, the following rules apply:

 - All values are stored as 16-bit integers.
 - All operations are performed on 16-bit integers.

-When MINTY is in byte mode, the following rules apply:
+When ASMOV is in byte mode, the following rules apply:

 - All values are stored as 8-bit integers.
 - All operations are performed on 8-bit integers.